lexibank/tlopo/out/vol1/chapter4.md

 <a id="p-69"></a>

+<a id="s-2-1-2"></a>

-4.2.1.2 Waterjar
+### 2.1.2 Waterjar

-The best candidate for 'water jar' is POc _&ast;kalala(ŋ)_, reconstructed on the basis of Proto WMP _&ast;kalalaŋ_ 'narrow-necked water jar' (Tagalog _kalalaŋ_ 'narrow-necked water jug'; [Blust 1980b](../references.md#source-Blust1980b)).
+The best candidate for 'water jar' is POc _&ast;kalala(ŋ)_, reconstructed on the basis of Proto WMP _&ast;kalalaŋ_ 'narrow-necked water jar' (Tagalog _kalalaŋ_ 'narrow-necked water jug'; [Blust 1980b](../sources/Blust1980b)).
 However, only one Oceanic reflex, in the PT language Iduna, has been found: _kalala_ 'cooking pot made in Wedau'.
 Even this reflex is problematic, since POc _&ast;l_ is reflected as Iduna _n_ in directly inherited items, and we must therefore assume that the item has been borrowed, as its gloss would imply.

 Another possible, PNGOc, term for water jar is _&ast;bʷad(r)i_, for which the evidence is given below.
 All reflexes except one are from the north coast of New Guinea, and mean 'pot (generic), cooking pot', where they have ousted reflexes of POc _&ast;kuron_ in this role, but there is evidence that this is the result of post-Proto Oceanic genericisation.
 The characteristic Oceanic cooking pot and water jar are quite similar in form, differing only in the narrowness of the neck of the water jar, so that genericisation of the water jar term is quite likely.
 The facts that the one non-north coast term, from Misima, means 'water pot' and that there are indications (in Mindiri and Bilibil) that reflexes of _&ast;bʷad(r)i_ also mean 'water pot' suggest that this was its original meaning.